mtumilowicz/scala-cats-implicit-workshop/README1.md

 ## introduction
 * implicits are a powerful, if controversial feature in Scala
-    * because they are "nonlocal" in the source code
-        * when reading the source code, it’s not obvious when an implicit value or method is being used, which can be confusing to the reader
+    * they are "nonlocal" in the source code - it’s not obvious when an implicit value or method is being used, which can be confusing to the reader
-* some are imported automatically through Predef
+* some are imported automatically through `Predef`
 * used to
     * reduce boilerplate
     * simulate adding new methods to existing types
     * support the creation of domain-specific languages (DSLs)

 ## arguments
 ```
 def method(arg1: Type1)(implicit context: Type2) = ...

+def anotherMethod() {
     implicit val defaultContext: Type2 = ...
     val value = method(...) // implicit value in the local scope will be used as a context
+}
 ```
-* label method arguments that the user does not have to provide explicitly
+* user does not have to provide argument explicitly
-    * when an implicit argument is omitted, a type-compatible value will be used from the enclosing scope, if available
+    * when an implicit argument is omitted, a type-compatible `implicit` value will be used from the enclosing scope, if available
     * otherwise, a compiler error occurs
-* rules
-    1. only the last argument can be implicit
+    * only the last argument can be implicit
-    1. list can’t have "nonimplicit" arguments followed by implicit arguments
-    1. all the arguments are implicit when the list starts with the implicit keyword

 ## methods
 ```
 case class Data(...)